isabelc/Organized-Docs/readme.txt

 This is no longer an issue since version 2.0.

 == Screenshots ==

-1. Main Docs page on 2015 theme showing all main, top-level items/products
+1. Main Docs page on 2015 theme showing all main, top-level items
 2. All Docs for 1 product on 2015 theme
 3. All Docs for 1 product on 2014 theme
 4. All Docs for 1 product on 2013 theme